Billy Taylor (footballer, born 1896)

-William Taylor (1896–1986) was a football and cricket player.
+William Taylor (1896–1986) was an English football and cricket player.

 Football career

-He played as Billy Taylor for Durham City, Crook Town and Norwich City before playing First Division football for Sheffield Wednesday from 1919–1922.
+He played for Durham City, Crook Town and Norwich City before playing First Division football for Sheffield Wednesday from 1919 to 1922.

 He moved to Doncaster Rovers in the Midland League for the 1922–23 season, scoring 11 goals in his 37 appearances as Doncaster ended the season as league runners up.
 He was also part of the Wharncliffe Charity Cup winning side who beat Scunthorpe & Lindsey United 1–0 on 24 April 1923.

 Doncaster were then elected to the Third Division North and Taylor went to play for Midland League side Mansfield Town for two seasons, winning the Midland League on both occasions.

 He rejoined Doncaster in 1925 for one season, scoring 5 goals in 19 appearances, after which he played for Midland League team Denaby United.

 Cricket career

 He also played cricket for teams in the North of England.
 He was a good all-rounder and an excellent batsman.
 He played latterly for some 15 years in the Doncaster Works Athletic Club first team.